9 FAM 402.10

 (4) (U) Posts recommending that a country obtain, maintain, or lose status as an H-2B program participant should contact the responsible country desk officer from the regional bureau and CA/VO/F/IE as early in the calendar year as possible.

 e.
-(U) Alien Employees of United States Exhibitors: Alien employees of United States exhibitors or employers at international fairs or expositions held in the United States may be classifiable as H-1B or H-2B temporary workers if eligibility requirements are met.
+(U) Employees of United States Exhibitors: Employees of United States exhibitors or employers at international fairs or expositions held in the United States may be classifiable as H-1B or H-2B temporary workers if eligibility requirements are met.

 9 FAM 402.10-4(F) (U) H-3 Nonimmigrants

 b.
-(U) Alien Trainees: The regulatory criteria for an H-3 petition approval are that the proposed training is not available in the alien’s own home country, the beneficiary will not be placed in a position that is in the normal operation of the business in which U.S. citizen and legal permanent resident workers are regularly employed, that there will be no productive employment unless it is incidental and necessary to the training, and the training will benefit the beneficiary in pursuance of a career outside of the United States.
+(U) Trainees: The regulatory criteria for an H-3 petition approval are that the proposed training is not available in the beneficiary’s own home country, they will not be placed in a position that is in the normal operation of the business in which U.S. citizen and legal permanent resident workers are regularly employed, that there will be no productive employment unless it is incidental and necessary to the training, and the training will benefit the beneficiary in pursuance of a career outside of the United States.
 See 8 CFR 214.2(h)(7)(ii)(A).

 c.
-(U) Alien Participants in Special Education Exchange Program: A special education exchange program, described in section 223 of the Immigration Act of 1990, allows up to 50 aliens per year to come to the United States in H-3 visa status in order to receive practical training and experience in the education of children with physical, mental, or emotional disabilities.
+(U) Participants in Special Education Exchange Program: A special education exchange program, described in section 223 of the Immigration Act of 1990, allows up to 50 applicants per year to come to the United States in H-3 visa status to receive practical training and experience in the education of children with physical, mental, or emotional disabilities.
 The length of stay in the United States is normally limited to 18 months.
-Alien participants in this program will either be nearing completion of a bachelor’s level degree or higher degree in special education, or already have a degree, or they will have extensive prior training or experience in this field.
+Participants in this program will either be nearing completion of a bachelor’s level degree or higher degree in special education, or already have a degree, or they will have extensive prior training or experience in this field.
 See 8 CFR 214.2(h)(7)(iv).

 9 FAM 402.10-4(G) (U) Temporary Nature of Position or Training for H Nonimmigrants

 b.
 (U) H-2A and H-2B Nonimmigrants: An H-2A or H-2B nonimmigrant must be coming to fill a position that is temporary in nature.
-He or she may not be classified H-2A or H-2B for the purpose of occupying a position of permanent or indefinite duration; note, however, that in certain circumstances, sheepherders which can be permanent or indefinite positions, may be eligible for H-2A classification.
+They may not be classified H-2A or H-2B to occupy a position of permanent or indefinite duration.
+In certain circumstances, however, sheepherders who in permanent or indefinite positions, may be eligible for H-2A classification.

 9 FAM 402.10-5 (U) H-1B1 Free Trade Agreement Nonimmigrant Professionals